Ivan the Terrible (1945 film): Power

 Ivan attains power at the cost of personal connection.
 This shot emphasizes his distance from other people.

 Eisenstein wrote that he considered the main theme of Ivan the Terrible to be power.
 In his pursuit of power, Ivan gives up personal connections, and feels loneliness, because his love is not for other people, but for power.
-Eisenstein believed that adult cruelty was the product of childhood vulnerability and fears, such as the vulnerability suffered by young Ivan.
-Due to his fear of vulnerability, he kills those closest to him; Eisenstein called these murders "decisive moments", as they show Ivan's true nature as a murderous ruler desperate to maintain his power.
+Eisenstein believed that adult cruelty was a defense mechanism developed in response to childhood fear, and that children will mimic those they fear to remove them, as Ivan does with the boyars.
+Due to his fear of vulnerability, gained from his traumatic childhood, he kills those closest to him; Eisenstein called these murders "decisive moments", as they show Ivan's true nature as a murderous ruler desperate to maintain his power.
 The film was intended to end with Ivan reaching the Baltic Sea, victorious but alone, having lost or destroyed all those close to him.

-Neuberger writes that by the end of the story, he has achieved complete power, at the price of individual isolation and tragedy, and left Russia in ruins.
-The film depicts individual power and an independent Russia as only possible through violence and retaliation.
-Daniil Lyakhovich asserts that the portrayal of tyrannical power in Ivan the Terrible is unusual in Soviet film because it is of "glory, bought with blood".
+Neuberger wrote that throughout the film, Eisenstein characterizes Ivan as both a great leader and a tyrant, and questions whether the goals of national unification and imperial expansion justify his use of intimidation, demagoguery, deception and terror.
+She also wrote that by the end of the story, he has achieved complete power, at the price of individual isolation and tragedy, and left Russia in ruins.
+Daniil Lyakhovich asserted that the portrayal of tyrannical power in Ivan the Terrible is unusual in Soviet film because it criticizes tyranny as "glory, bought with blood".

 Release

+Part I

 Ivan the Terrible, Part I was screened for the Committee on Cinema Affairs in October 1944.
-Members of the council were disappointed with the film, criticizing the characterization of Ivan IV, Malyuta Skuratov, and the oprichnina.
-They demanded the removal of the prologue of Ivan's childhood (part of which would be reinserted into Part II as flashbacks), more emphasis on Ivan's accomplishments as Tsar, and a scene with the oprichniki to make them less sinister.
-Council members such as Aleksei Dikiy, Igor Savchenko and Boris Gorbatov criticized Eisenstein's failure to characterize Ivan as a powerful and accomplished leader.
-The quality of the acting and style also was criticized.
+Members of the committee were disappointed with the film, criticizing the characterization of Ivan, Malyuta Skuratov and the oprichniki.
+They demanded both the removal of the prologue of Ivan's childhood (part of which would be reinserted into Part II as flashbacks) and a scene with the oprichniki, and more emphasis on Ivan's accomplishments as tsar.
+Committee members such as Aleksei Dikiy, Igor Savchenko and Boris Gorbatov criticized Eisenstein's perceived failure to characterize Ivan as a powerful and accomplished leader.
+The acting quality and style was also criticized.

 Part I was screened for Stalin in December 1944 and premiered in Moscow on 16 January 1945.
-(Note: Although Joan Neuberger gives 20 January as the premiere date in This Thing of Darkness: Eisenstein's Ivan the Terrible in Soviet Russia, she gives 16 January as the premiere date in Ivan the Terrible: The Film Companion.
-Maureen Perrie also gives 16 January as the premiere date, citing Yurenev.)
+(Note: Although Joan Neuberger gave 20 January as the premiere date in This Thing of Darkness: Eisenstein's Ivan the Terrible in Soviet Russia, she gave 16 January as the premiere date in Ivan the Terrible: The Film Companion.
+Maureen Perrie also gave 16 January as the premiere date, citing Rostislav Yurenev as her source.)
 The same year, it was nominated for the Stalin Prize.
-In spite of the objections of the members of the Stalin Prize committee, the film ultimately received the prize on 27 January 1946.
-For their work on the first part, Eisenstein, Cherkasov, Prokofiev, Moskvin, Tisse and Birman were each awarded a Stalin Prize as well.
+In spite of the objections of the members of the Stalin Prize committee, Stalin approved of Part I, and it ultimately received the prize on 27 January 1946.
+For their work on Part I, Eisenstein, Cherkasov, Prokofiev, Moskvin, Tisse and Birman were each awarded a Stalin Prize as well.